FAQ - IMPORTANT PLEASE READ

 The larger 10m2 and above cabins have a pressure treatment applied.

 Q) I am interested in the wooden kitset cabins.
 Is it delivered like shows in the picture, or it is sheets in the package only?

-These are fully kitset, so they come with everything you see in the photos of the shed itself on our website (except final paint or stain) delivered to you all completely flat packed on 2 x pallets, these need to be hand unloaded when they arrive and stored somewhere where they will be kept completely dry and out of the sun until construction.
+These are fully kitset, so they come with everything you see in the photos of the shed itself on our website (except final paint or stain) delivered to you all completely flat packed on 2 x pallets, (for cabins up to 10m2) these need to be hand unloaded when they arrive and stored somewhere where they will be kept completely dry and out of the sun until construction.

 Q) Can they be lined?